spack/spack/lib/spack/docs/packaging_guide.rst

 Forking ``install()``
 ~~~~~~~~~~~~~~~~~~~~~

-To give packagers free reign over their install environemnt, Spack
+To give packagers free reign over their install environment, Spack
 forks a new process each time it invokes a package's ``install()``
 method.
 This allows packages to have their own completely sandboxed
 build environment, without impacting other jobs that the main Spack